dsblank/simple_kernel/README.md

 * http://nbviewer.ipython.org/gist/Carreau/4279371/node-kernel.ipynb - Written in JavaScript
  * needs "sudo apt-get install libzmq-dev"
  * ImportError: The IPython Notebook requires tornado >= 3.1.0, but you have 2.4.1
+ * After upgrading "sudo pip install tornado": ImportError: No module named zmq.subprocesskernel
+ * Maybe it is written for IPython 1.1?

 References
 ----------